At Sterling, we conduct business ethically, with integrity, and transparently with all of our stakeholders.

 Ethics and Compliance Program Structure

 Sterling’s ethics and compliance program involves leadership and oversight.
-Sterling’s Board of Directors is committed to maintaining an effective ethics compliance program.
-They delegated Board oversight to the Audit Committee and executive oversight to Sterling’s Chief Compliance Officer.
-A Compliance Report is presented to the Board and Audit Committee at least quarterly to provide updates on the program.
+Sterling’s Board is committed to maintaining an effective ethics compliance program.
+The Board has delegated oversight to the Audit Committee and has delegated executive oversight to Sterling’s Chief Compliance Officer.
+A Compliance Report is presented to the Audit Committee at least quarterly to provide updates on processes to ensure compliance with the program.

 Overview of Ethics and Compliance